emilosman/rssboat/README.md

 - RSS reader inspired by newsboat

 ## Todo
-- [ ] "r" should refresh a single feed
 - [ ] Unread items should have different color
 - [ ] Feeds should load async on UpdateAll()
+- [ ] Should send update command after go func finishes
 - [ ] Toggle read state on item open
 - [ ] "a" should toggle read state manually
 - [ ] "A" should mark feed as read